PravinChoudhary11/CampHub/README.md

-# 📚 CampHub
+# 📚 UniShare

-**CampHub** – A community platform for university students to connect, share, and collaborate.
+**UniShare** – A community platform for university students to connect, share, and collaborate.
-From selling old stuff to finding a roommate or sharing rides, CampHub makes campus life easier and more connected.
+From selling old stuff to finding a roommate or sharing rides, UniShare makes campus life easier and more connected.

 ---

 ## 🚀 Features

 - 🛒 **Sell or Buy Used Items** – Post and browse listings for books, gadgets, furniture, and more.
 - 🚗 **Ride Sharing** – Share rides with fellow students to save costs and go green.
 - 🏠 **Find Roommates** – Connect with students looking for shared accommodations.
 - 📢 **Campus Announcements** – Stay updated with university-related events and notices.
 - 💬 **Student Networking** – Chat and collaborate with peers.

 ---